 Anyway, needless to say with peanut butter being one of my main squeezes, my yearly addiction to those damn Reese’s eggs is in extra full-force this year.
 They taunt me with their perfect peanut-butter-to-chocolate ratio.
 If you find yourself with a bag, or seven, of those sweet-sweet eggs and you want to do something with them other than shove them straight into your face (ahem, like me…) you should totes chop a few up and thrown them into some brownie batter.
 That way, you can pawn them off on your friends, family, coworkers, or any other willing passerby.
 These brownies not only include those magical eggs, but also a peanut butter crumble on top…because extra peanut buttery goodness is always a good thing.

-for the Peanut Butter Crumble:
+- for the Peanut Butter Crumble:

-1/2 cup chunky peanut butter (smooth is fine, too)
+- ½ cup chunky peanut butter (smooth is fine, too)

-4 tablespoons powdered sugar
+- 4 tablespoons powdered sugar

-4 tablespoons flour
+- 4 tablespoons flour

 tinygrating of nutmeg

-for the Brownie Batter:
+- for the Brownie Batter:

-6 tablespoons unsalted butter
+- 6 tablespoons unsalted butter

-6 ounces semisweet chocolate chips, or chopped chocolate
+- 6 ounces semisweet chocolate chips, or chopped chocolate

-1/4 cup cocoa powder
+- ¼ cup cocoa powder

-1 cup sugar
+- 1 cup sugar

-3/4 cup flour
+- ¾ cup flour

-1/4 teaspoon baking powder
+- ¼ teaspoon baking powder

-1/4 teaspoon salt
+- ¼ teaspoon salt

-1/2 heaping cup of chopped Reese's Peanut Butter Eggs or peanut butter chips
+- ½ heaping cup of chopped Reese's Peanut Butter Eggs or peanut butter chips

 a 8x8inch baking pan with cooking spray and line with parchment, leaving an overhang on 2 sides.
 Secure the overhang with metal binder clips.

-In a bowl, combine the peanut butter powdered sugar, flour, and nutmeg in a bowl.
+- In a bowl, combine the peanut butter powdered sugar, flour, and nutmeg in a bowl.
 Mix together with a fork until a fairly dry crumble forms.
 Set aside.

 eggsthe mixture will be smooth and glossy.
 Fold in the flour, baking powder, and salt until just combine, then fold in the chopped peanut butter eggs (or peanut butter chips) and spread the batter into the prepared pan.
 Top the batter evenly with the peanut butter crumble and bake for 28-30 minutes or until a toothpick inserted in the center of the brownie comes out with a few moist crumbs.
 Remove from the oven and cool on a rack before slicing.